Quick Start for Developers

 There are 3 submodules with different versions of E3SM (E3SM-Project for MPAS-Ocean, Omega for Omega and MALI-Dev for MALI) in a e3sm_submodules directory of the polaris repository.

-polaris conda environment, spack environment, compilers and system modules
+Polaris pixi and spack environments, compilers and system modules

 Note